 The Battle of Culloden, fought on 16th April 1746, was the last large-scale battle to take place on British soil.
 Fought between the Jacobite army under Bonnie Prince Charlie and British troops under the Duke of Cumberland, it ended the Jacobite uprising and led to a massive shift in power in the Scottish Highlands.

-The battlefield itself is just 6 miles east of Inverness.
+The battlefield itself is just six miles east of Inverness.
 You can wander the battlefield for free, where various markers show the positions of the different forces and memorial stones remember those who fell.
 But we’d strongly recommend the on-site visitor centre operated by the National Trust for Scotland.
 It walks you through the events leading up to the battle and includes an immersive 360-degree theatre experience.
 Go to the visitor centre before the battlefield, as it lends a lot of context to what you’re seeing outside.

 Just a couple of miles from Culloden, and well worth combining with a visit, is Clava Cairns.
 This is a prehistoric Bronze Age cemetery dating back around 4,000 years, with three well-preserved burial cairns surrounded by stone circles.
 It’s a remarkably atmospheric spot, especially on a quiet morning.
 Outlander fans may recognise the site as the inspiration for the fictional Craigh na Dun stones (although the actual filming was done elsewhere).
 It’s free to visit and open year-round.